 Welcome to humanzoos.net – the first online archive on human zoos.

-This homepage aims to be a guide for people interested in the phenomenon of human zoos, especially the visual remnants.
 The core of this archive is the Collection Radauer consisting of over 3000 postcards, photographs, publicity materials, newspaper articles and other items linked to the exhibition of “exotic” people in Europe and the USA.

 The Welcome page also includes the “news” section (below)